Skip to footer

 Undo the blanket straps in this order:

-1. neck straps if applicable
+1. Neck straps if applicable

-2. leg straps/tail cord
+2. Leg straps/tail cord

-3. belly straps/surcingles
+3. Belly straps/surcingles

-4. front closures
+4. Front closures

-Fold the blanket toward the horse's withers
+Fold the blanket toward the horse's withers.

-Remove and store the blanket
+Remove and store the blanket.

 How Should a Horse Blanket Fit?

-Withers: Ensure that you can place a hand between the withers and blanket.
+Ensure that you can place a hand between the withers and blanket.
 A blanket that is too tight will rub the withers and be uncomfortable for the horse.

-How to Measure a Horse for a Blanket
+How to Measure for a Horse Blanket

-Two hands holding a soft tape measurer across a bay horses body.
+Two hands holding a soft tape measurer across a bay horse's body.
 They are measuring the horse from the center of the chest to the center of the tail to find our the horse's blanket size

 1. Grab a friend and a soft fabric tape measurer.